Fuchida/gibson/README.md

 # Gibson
 Minimum effort developer blogging.

 Gibson uses markdown files and git to build a simple blog.
-For developer who wants to push to a repo to update their blog, Gibson should be an ideal option.
+For developers who wants to push to a repo to update their blog, Gibson should be an ideal option.

 Gibson was built from the work of [snehesht](https://github.com/snehesht/blog) and the styling from my old blog [fuchida/blog](https://github.com/Fuchida/Archive/tree/master/blog.fuchida.me).

-Here is an example of a [live site](http://blog.fuchida.me).
+[Here](http://blog.fuchida.me) is my current blog, running on Gibson.

 ### Installation